How to Write a Literature Review

 Researchers should explain the primary purpose of their review at this point.
 If the review is part of a research paper, explain your research questions and reasons why your topic is necessary at that time.
 Examine whether there are gaps in the literature.

 If you are doing a stand-alone literature review, provide background about the research topic and its importance.
-Explain the scope of the literary work that you will review in your assignment and outline your study objectives.
+Explain the scope of the literary work you will review in your assignment and outline your study objectives.

 • The body.